irenekb/RRI-3D/README.md

     <ul>- pandas V.1.5.3 </ul>
     <ul>- scikit-learn V.1.2.1 </ul>
   <dt>SimRNA V3.2<a href="https://genesilico.pl/SimRNAweb">[link]</a><a id="SimRNA"></a></dt>
-  <ul>The files supplied with the RRI-3D package under <code>src/SimRNA_config/config*</code> are example SimRNA configurations for this pipeline.
-If you want to use these please copy them into the original SimRNA folder or adapt the <code>config.dat</code> file in the SimRNA folder individually and according to the pipeline. </ul>
+  <ul>Note: The files supplied with the RRI-3D package under <code>src/SimRNA_config/config*</code> are example SimRNA configurations for this pipeline.
+If you want to use these please copy them into the original SimRNA folder or adapt the <code>config.dat</code> file in the SimRNA folder individually and according to the pipeline, e.g. see section <a href="#configdat">config.dat</a> </ul>
   <dt>Ernwin V1.2 <a href="https://github.com/ViennaRNA/ernwin">[link]</a><a id="ernwin"></a></dt>
     <ul>- forgi V2.2.2 <a href="https://github.com/ViennaRNA/forgi">[link]</a> </ul>
     <ul>- Note: incl. setup for all-atom reconstruction and fallbackstates </ul>